echov4/cronical/README.md

 GITHUB_REPO_NAME=cronical
 ```

-Never commit `.env` to git.
-It is already in `.gitignore`.

 ### 5. Add the watcher to your crontab

 ```bash
 crontab -e
 ```

-Add this line, replacing the path with your actual path:
+Add this line, replacing the path and interval with your actual values:

 ```
 */5 * * * * /path/to/cronical/.venv/bin/python /path/to/cronical/cron-watcher.py # cronical-watcher
 ```

-The `*/5` runs the watcher every 5 minutes.
-Change this to suit your needs.
+The `*/5` matches `interval_minutes` in `config.toml`.
+Change both together if you want a different interval.

 </details>

 ---

-## Adding a Second Device
-> [!WARNING]
-> This has not been fully tried and tested

 On the new device: